twood02/webtemplate/assignments/a1-rudp.md

 There are a variety of ways to ensure a message is reliably delivered from a sender to a receiver.
 We will provide you with a reference implementation of a receiver (which you must use) that returns a cumulative ACK whenever it receives a data packet.
 This is further explained with an example later.
 Your job is to implement a sender that, when sending packets to this receiver, achieves reliable delivery.
 For extra credit, you may choose to implement one of several performance improvements which are described below.

 <blockquote>
 [Create your repository for this project here](https://classroom.github.com/g/HQKgnlL9).
-Each team will work in a single repository.
+One member should Create the team, the other should join.
+Be sure you join the correct team!

 **Requirements:**
   - Build a reliable UDP client as described below.
 The client must work correctly with the provided server.